What is Accessibility?

 In a survey by Business Disability International, Click-Away Pound, it was revealed that more than 71% of disabled people will exit a website if they find it difficult to use.
 Whilst this is a good starting point, it’s not the only reason you should be accessible and why the standards are important.

 The morality of not being accessible is partly covered above.
-Do you want to be the organisation who isn’t tailoring your digital services to those with access issues?
-It is your responsibility to be able to offer your digital information and services to everyone.
+Do you want to be the organisation that isn’t tailoring your digital services to those with access issues?
+It is your responsibility to be able to meet the needs of everyone with your digital information and services.
 Accessibility is not ‘special treatment’ it’s equal treatment.

 We like to put it this way: the odds of us being alive, as we are, holds the same probability as 2,000,000 people rolling a dice simultaneously and have it land on the same number.
 When each and every individual is that special, why should we label a group of humans and have it so they can’t access something online?
 Surely everyone has a right to access your information and services?